 Lentil soup in and of itself can be pretty bland, so it’s key to experiment with assertive flavors.
 I like smoky flavors so I used smoked paprika and smoked tomatoes in the recipe below for the Smoky Lentil Tomato Soup.

-Although lentil soups are often a mainstay for vegetarians, the addition of shrimp or other shellfish can be a wonderful flavor enhancer if you enjoy a Pesco Mediterranean livestyle.
-Either way, lentil soup is a powerhouse of nutrition and protein in the form of a warm, flavorful comfort food.
+With or without the smoky flavors, lentil soup is a powerhouse of nutrition and protein in the form of a warm, flavorful comfort food.

 What Kind of Lentils Work Best in Soup